c-delouvencourt/sentry-react-release-action/README.md

 # Sentry React Release action

-This action creates a Sentry release and deployment for your React app.
+This action creates a Sentry release and deployment for your React app and uploads source maps.

 ## Environment